 - Figure ECON 6 shows poverty rates for custodial mothers by marital status and receipt of child support.
 The poverty rates of custodial mothers are correlated with their marital status. - The poverty rate for all custodial mothers was 31.9 percent in 2011.
 When factoring in current marital status, currently married custodial mothers had a poverty rate of 17.9 percent.
-Previously married custodial mothers had a poverty rate of 27.8 percent, and never married mothers had a poverty rate of 43.6 percent. - Receipt of child support is correlated to the poverty status of custodial mothers.
+Previously married custodial mothers had a poverty rate of 27.8 percent, and never married mothers had a poverty rate of 43.6 percent. - Receipt of child support is correlated with the poverty status of custodial parents.
 For all custodial mothers who did not receive child support, their poverty rate was 33.9 percent.
-Custodial mothers who received child support had a poverty rate was 28.2 percent or 5.7 percentage points lower than custodial mothers who did not receive child support.
+Custodial mothers who received child support had a poverty rate of 28.2 percent-5.7 percentage points lower than custodial mothers who did not receive child support.

-- Not only is child support non-receipt correlated to the poverty status of custodial mothers, it also is correlated to the poverty status of custodial fathers. - Table ECON 6 shows the poverty rates of families by sex, marital status and receipt of child support in 2011. - There are four times as many custodial mothers as there are custodial fathers, and in general custodial fathers have a lower poverty rate than custodial mothers.
-Yet regardless of gender, receipt of child support lowers the poverty rate.
+Receipt of child support is also correlated with the poverty status of custodial fathers.
+There are four times as many custodial mothers as there are custodial fathers, and in general custodial fathers have a lower poverty rate than custodial mothers.
+Yet regardless of sex, receipt of child support is associated with a lower poverty rate.
 Custodial fathers who received child support had a lower poverty rate in 2011 than did those custodial fathers who did not receive child support, 13.4 percent and 16.7 percent respectively.